trinitylake-io/trinitylake/docs/format/storage-transaction.md

 ### Consistency

-The **C**onsistency aspect of ACID is enforced in the storage system and out of the control of the TrinityLake format.
+The **C**onsistency aspect of ACID is enforced by the storage, and TrinityLake format requires a **Strongly Consistent** storage.
-The TrinityLake format assumes that you are using a storage system that is **Strongly Consistent**, i.e. all data operations are processed and reflected in a consistent order across a distributed system.
+This means all operations that modify the storage (e.g. write, delete) are committed reflected immediately in any subsequent read operations (e.g. read, list).
 For example, the TrinityLake format would not work as expected if you use it on eventually consistent systems like Apache Cassandra.

 ### Durability